Bloomberg catching heat from black Democratic lawmakers for stop-and-frisk

 “Mike Bloomberg made the most horrific racist comments anyone could have made,” Schlapp said.
 “Basically putting all these minorities into one category calling them murderers and murder victims and basically saying that’s why we are sending all these cops over to these minority communities, it's horrific.”

-Trump has been a vocal supporter of stop and frisk and said it “worked incredibly well” in New York and called for it to be implemented nationwide, he said in 2016.
+Trump has been a vocal supporter of stop and frisk and said it “worked incredibly well” in New York and called for it to be implemented nationwide back in 2016.

 Bloomberg Tuesday afternoon re-upped his apology and accused Trump of his own racist appeals.